Within the XVIth Symposium 67 papers were programmed; besides 4 lectures

 Institute of Geology and Geophysics, Bucharest

-This paper is the result of the researches carried out in the 1980 – 1990 period.
+This paper is the result of the researches carried out in the 1980 – 1990

 Key words. magnetic properties, density, Calimani-Gurghiu-Harghita mountains.